 Research and monitoring with telemetry and full-time personnel were present since 1983 and therefore this date represents the most intense period of data collection.
 All tables and calculations are updated when new information becomes available.
 For instance, genetic analysis determined the sex of a previously unknown mortality (2012) and a bear originally identified as a probable mortality (2003) was removed when genetic evidence later indicated that the bear survived that incident.
-Covid-19 protocols reduced the monitoring effort substantially during 2020.
+Covid-19 protocols reduced the monitoring effort substantially during 2020 and a lesser extent during 2021.